Floods ease in Bangladesh but 300,000 still in shelters

 It is among the countries most vulnerable to disasters and climate change, according to the Global Climate Risk Index.

+Hard-hit areas include the southeastern regions around Chittagong and Cox’s Bazar, home to around a million Rohingya refugees from neighbouring Myanmar.

-Floods across the border in upstream India have also left a trail of destruction, with at least 24 people have been killed in Tripura state since Monday.
+Floods across the border in upstream India have also left a trail of destruction, with at least 24 people killed in eastern Tripura state since Monday.

+India’s Tripura disaster management authority said the waters were also receding but that more than 100,000 people were still sheltering in some 500 relief camps.

+Many of their homes were swamped by the floods, with a total of 1.7 million people affected, it said.